-- Acting for South Hams District Council to secure a Compulsory Purchase Order to allow the development of an energy park.
-Mark was very much the trusted advisor, working beyond the purely legal scope of the assignment by supporting officers in committee meetings and drafting reports.
+- Acting for a Council to secure a Compulsory Purchase Order to allow the construction of an £85 million road scheme.
+Mark acts as a trusted advisor, working beyond the purely legal scope of the assignment by supporting officers in committee meetings and drafting reports.

 - Securing planning consent that allowed a developer to go ahead with a housing development against officers' "recommendation to refuse" and a local policy that was just one year old.
 Mark directly contacted key decision makers to provide balanced background papers, and then used his advocacy skills to successfully present the developer's case at Committee, and secure consent, in the face of strong and vocal opposition.

 - Advising a company with a large real estate portfolio in relation to Crossrail 2 and the client's risk profile for a proposed transaction.
 Mark drew on his previous experience of Crossrail to advise on uncertainty and potential outcomes.
 This allowed the client to form a realistic evaluation of its negotiating position and asset valuation.
 Mark has previously acted as a Parliamentary Agent at Select Committee at the House of Commons.